 Florida cave amphipod (Crangonyx grandimanus) (N, N, S2S3): This species is known from 12 counties in Florida, most of which are in the northern part of the peninsula and the nearby eastern panhandle, with approximately half of the occurrences lying within the Suwannee River drainage.
 This species is a subterranean obligate found in caves, wells, and karst springs.
-If this species occurs on the Property, it would most likely be found in the sinkhole east of Newnans Lake.
+This species is not likely to occur on the Property to due to the absence of preferred habitat.

 Hobbs' cave amphipod (Crangonyx hobbsi) (N, N, S2S3): This species is restricted to Florida, where it occurs mostly in the northern peninsula and adjacent eastern panhandle.
 Approximately half of known sites occur in the Suwannee River drainage.
 This species is a subterranean obligate found in freshwater caves and wells in limestone bedrock, usually near entrances where detritus enters the system.
-If this species occurs on the Property, it would most likely be found in the sinkhole east of Newnans Lake.
+This species is not likely to occur on the Property to due to the absence of preferred habitat.

-Florida cave isopod (Caecidotea hobbsi) (N, N, S2): Reported from aquatic caves in Alachua and Marion counties in the northern peninsula, and from caves along the Chipola and Choctawhatchee river systems in the Florida panhandle.
+Florida cave isopod (Caecidotea hobbsi) (N, N, S2): Reported from aquatic caves in Alachua and Marion counties in the northern peninsula, and from caves along the Chipola and Choctawhatchee River systems in the Florida panhandle.
 This species lives in fresh water that is held in interstitial spaces between particles of soil or rock.
 Most records are from subterranean waters, either cave pools or wells that intersect caves.
 At one location, this species occurred in shallow water on decaying wood near a sinkhole entrance.
-If this species occurs on the Property, it would most likely be found in the sinkhole east of Newnans Lake.
+This species is not likely to occur on the Property to due to the absence of sinkholes.

-Swimming little Florida cave isopod (Remasellus parvus) (N, N, S1S2): This species is known from a small number of caves in the Ochlockonee, Aucilla, and Suwannee river drainages of Florida.
-If this species occurs on the Property, it would most likely be found in the sinkhole east of Newnans Lake.
+Swimming little Florida cave isopod (Remasellus parvus) (N, N, S1S2): This species is known from a small number of caves in the Ochlockonee, Aucilla, and Suwannee River drainages of Florida.
+This species is not likely to occur on the Property to due to the lack of caves.